Planning A Family Camping Trip

 Personalize it for your family.

-Note which items you need to purchase or borrow.
+Note which items you don't have, and will need to purchase or borrow.

 Step 4: Make a meal plan